 Reviewed by: Jennie Kermode

-When 32-year-old photographer Jeff (Patrick Wilson) meets eager 14-year-old Hayley (Ellen Page) in a cyber cafe, events quickly escalate, apparently beyond the girl's control.
+When 32-year-old photographer Jeff (Patrick Wilson) meets eager 14-year-old Hayley (Elliot Page) in a cyber cafe, events quickly escalate, apparently beyond the girl's control.
 Soon, they're back at his place, cocktails are being consumed and Hayley is stripping off for a photoshoot.
 But Jeff is not the only one with an ulterior motive.
 Unexpectedly passing out, he awakens to find himself tied to a chair.
 Hayley is looking for information about a girl who disappeared from the same location and she's prepared to go to considerable lengths to get it.

 Building confidently upon its central twist, Hard Candy is a strong two-hander, stagy by nature but nevertheless making effective use of the cinematic medium.
 Its similarity to Ariel Dorfman's Death And The Maiden invites unfavourable comparisons, but for the most part it stands up well.
 The urgent dialogue and continual motion of the characters grip the viewer's attention, even during those parts of the plot where the outcome is a little too easy to predict.